BAY1818/BAY1818/README.md

 - 🏢 I'm Software engineering student at ZJUT
 - 🌱 I’m currently learning Web Development.
-- 💻 I’m working on projects with HTML, CSS, JS, Python, and React.
+- 💻 I’m working on projects with HTML, CSS, JS, Python, FastApi and React.
 - 🤝 I’m looking to internship in web development.
 - 📫 How to reach me: baygeldiaza@gmail.com
 - 😄 Pronouns: He/Him